cwdcwd/tyk-dashboard-api/README.md

-# Tyk.io Dashboard API Wrapper 0.0.5
+# Tyk.io Dashboard API Wrapper 0.0.6

 This module is to wrap the Tyk.io Dashboard API calls into an easy to use node.js module.
-Thus far I've only got the Portal Key Request verbs covered.
+Thus far I've only got verbs for the Portal Key Request and Developer nouns covered.
 More to come.

 ### Test Coverage
 Env vars needed from your tyk instance: